Knife Maker's Mark for Jay Fisher Knives

 Tactical, Military, and Combat Grade Knife Sheaths

-Tactical sheaths I've made are used by firefighters, police, SWAT teams, Sheriff's officers, hazardous materials teams, bomb squads (EOD), emergency responders, US Army Special Forces, Airborne, Military Survival Specialists, Special Operations Squads and our nation's top military rescue service, USAF Pararescue.
-My tactical sheaths are made of two layers (double thickness of most kydex sheaths) of .062" kydex on each side or a .125" thick single layer, form-fitted to the knife over an 5052H32 corrosion resistant high strength aluminum alloy welt frame screwed together with nickel plated, blued steel, or stainless steel Chicago screws, and feature either nickel-plated steel belt clips or die formed 2" aluminum belt loops.
+Tactical sheaths I've made are used by firefighters, police, SWAT teams, Sheriff's officers, hazardous materials teams, bomb squads (EOD), emergency responders, US Army Special Forces, Navy SEAL Team members, Airborne, Military Survival Specialists, Special Operations Squads and our nation's top military rescue service, USAF Pararescue.
+I also make incredibly versatile sheath packages for some of the world's top Counterterrorism Units, including the Israeli Defense Force/National Police Force YAMAM units.
+My tactical sheaths are made of two layers (double thickness of most kydex sheaths) of .062" kydex on each side or a .125" thick single layer, form-fitted to the knife over an 5052H32 corrosion resistant high strength aluminum alloy welt frame screwed together with nickel plated, blued steel, or stainless steel Chicago screws, and feature either nickel-plated steel belt clips, die formed 2" aluminum belt loops in several sizes, horizontal belt loop plates, vertical and horizontal flat clamping straps and all aluminum parts may be anodized for improved surface hardness and color.
 Kydex is a mixture of acrylic and PVC (methylacrylate and polyvinylchloride) and is impervious to just about everything but extremely high heat (above 250° F) and a few concentrated chemicals (like methylethylkeytone (MEK) and toluene).
-The aluminum is hammer-hardened 5052H32 high corrosion-resistant, high strength aluminum, suited to salt water and chemically corrosive environments.
+The aluminum is 5052H32 corrosion-resistant, high strength aluminum alloy, suited to salt water and chemically corrosive environments and exposures, and I offer the option of complete anodization, a near ceramic-hard coating impervious to salt water, chemicals, abrasion and wear, with the option of coloring to match the other sheath components or for subdued operations.
 The cements used in assembly are waterproof and continue to harden with age.
-The steel screws have a 1/4" fine thread post.
+The steel screws have a 1/4" fine thread post, and most of them are stainless steel which can be colored to match the gear.
 These are very, very tough sheaths!

 Most of my kydex military combat sheaths are black, with satin finished aluminum welts visible at the edges.
 Occasionally, I'll get requests for a different look.
-By custom order, I also use gray kydex, forest camo (traditional), desert camo (traditional) and even modern standard digital camo and desert digital camo kydex.
-An additional charge is required for these more expensive patterned camo colors.
-Be sure to check out my fine military combat and locking sheath accessories on a special page.
+By custom order, I also use coyote brown, gray kydex, forest camo (traditional), desert camo (traditional) and even modern standard digital camo, polar digital camo, and desert digital camo kydex.
+All of the aluminum can be anodized and dyed to match, and the stainless steel components can be darkened and oxidized for a limited range of blending colors.

 Page Topics